anwarmamat/cmsc330fall17public/p5/README.md

 Ground Rules
 ------------
-This **is** a pair project.
-You may work with one other person, but make sure you both make your own submissions, as you will still be graded independently.
+This **is NOT** a pair project.
+You must work on this project alone.

 1. You can use any built-in [arithmetic](http://www.swi-prolog.org/pldoc/man?section=arith) or [list](http://www.swi-prolog.org/pldoc/man?section=builtinlist) predicate, in addition to any predicate defined [`library(lists)`](http://www.swi-prolog.org/pldoc/man?section=lists).
 Do not use additional libraries or syntactic extensions (unless given permission by an instructor, which is unlikely).